lingjiankong/leetcode/README.md

 **Note**: The list is not mutually exclusive.
 It stores the chronological information of when each question was done.

 **Notation**:
-- Star: Three star questions.
+- Star: Three star questions
-- Basic: Two star questions.
+- Basic: Two star questions
 - Normal: One star questions.
 - Exotic: Exotic questions (not necessarily a bad question).
 Should be skipped during a fast go-over.
 - Hard: Hard to understand questions.
 Should be skipped during a fast go-over.
 Don't spend too much time on it.